grinchrb/grinch-identify/README.md

 # Identify plugin

-This plugin allows Cinch to automatically identify with services.
+This plugin allows Grinch to automatically identify with services.
 Currently, DALnet, QuakeNet, KreyNet and all networks using NickServ are supported.